jbolda/gatsby-source-airtable/README.md

 You may have a situation where you are including two separate bases, each with a table that has the exact same name.
 With the data structure of this repo, both bases would fall into allAirtable and you wouldn't be able to tell them apart when building graphQL queries.
 This is what the optional `queryName` setting is for-- simply to provide an alternate name for a table.

-If you would like to have the query names for tables be different from the default `allAirtable` or `airtable`, you may specify `createSeparateNodeType` as `true`.
+If you would like to have the query names for tables be different from the default `allAirtable` or `airtable`, you may specify `separateNodeType` as `true`.

 ### Column Names